-Amit Sahai received his PhD in Computer Science from MIT in 2000.
-From 2000 to 2004, he was on the faculty at Princeton University; in 2004 he joined UCLA, where he currently holds the position of Professor of Computer Science.
+Amit Sahai is a Simons Investigator (2021), Fellow of the ACM (2018) and a Fellow of the IACR (2019).
+He is also a Fellow of the Royal Society of Arts (2021), and Advisor to the Prison Mathematics Project.
+He is the incumbent of the Symantec Endowed Chair in Computer Science.
+He received his PhD in Computer Science from MIT in 2000.
+From 2000 to 2004, he was on the faculty at Princeton University; in 2004 he joined the UCLA Samueli School of Engineering, where he currently holds the position of Professor of Computer Science.
+He serves as an editor of J. Cryptology (Springer-Nature).
 His research interests are in security and cryptography, and theoretical computer science more broadly.
-He has published more than 100 original technical research papers at venues such as the ACM Symposium on Theory of Computing (STOC), CRYPTO, and the Journal of the ACM.
+He is the co-inventor of Attribute-Based Encryption, Functional Encryption, and Indistinguishability Obfuscation.
+He has published more than 150 original technical research papers at venues such as the ACM Symposium on Theory of Computing (STOC), CRYPTO, and the Journal of the ACM.
 He has given a number of invited talks at institutions such as MIT, Stanford, and Berkeley, including the 2004 Distinguished Cryptographer Lecture Series at NTT Labs, Japan.
-Professor Sahai is the recipient of numerous honors; he was named an Alfred P. Sloan Foundation Research Fellow in 2002, received an Okawa Research Grant Award in 2007, a Xerox Foundation Faculty Award in 2010, and a Google Faculty Research Award in 2010.
-His research has been covered by several news agencies, including the BBC World Service.
+Professor Sahai is the recipient of numerous honors; he was named an Alfred P. Sloan Foundation Research Fellow in 2002, received an Okawa Research Grant Award in 2007, a Xerox Foundation Faculty Award in 2010, a Google Faculty Research Award in 2010, a 2012 Pazy Memorial Award, a 2016 ACM CCS Test of Time Award, a 2019 AWS Machine Learning Research Award, a 2020 IACR Test of Time Award (Eurocrypt), and a STOC 2021 Best Paper Award.
+For his contributions to the conception and development of indistinguishability obfusction, he was awarded the 2022 Held Prize by the National Academy of Sciences.
+For his teaching, he was given the 2016 Lockheed Martin Excellence in Teaching Award from the Samueli School of Engineering at UCLA.
+His research has been covered by several news agencies including the BBC World Service, Quanta Magazine, and Wired.